 Equality & Diversity

-New Hall School’s commitment to equality & diversity is based on the Gospel values expressed in its Mission & Ethos Statement:
+New Hall School’s commitment to equality and diversity is based on the Gospel values expressed in its Mission & Ethos Statement:

 New Hall, a Catholic boarding and day school, provides